 OPENAI_API_KEY is passed through even though it’s not in allow_vars, because it was explicitly injected via env_credentials.

-Interaction with the Deny-List
+Interaction with the Built-in Deny-List

 nono maintains a built-in deny-list of dangerous environment variables (e.g.,LD_PRELOAD, DYLD_INSERT_LIBRARIES, PYTHONPATH, NODE_OPTIONS).
 These variables are always blocked, even if they appear in allow_vars.
 This prevents a compromised profile from disabling sandbox protections.